DataDog/puppet-datadog-agent/README.md

    include 'datadog_agent::integrations::mongo'
    ```

-    Add the integration configuration to the manifest if it does not have a [manifest with a dedicated class][6].
+    If an integration does not have a [manifest with a dedicated class][6], you can still add a configuration for it.
 Below is an example for the `ntp` check:

    ```conf
    class { 'datadog_agent':